 The Root Cause Is Rarely Effort

-When we go into organisations and look at what's actually happening on the sales floor, not the CRM, not the forecast, but the real conversations, the pattern is almost always the same:
+When we go into organisations and look at what's actually happening on the sales floor — not the CRM, not the forecast, but the real conversations, the pattern is almost always the same.
+Three problems, showing up in the same order, in almost every organisation we work with.

 None of this is about effort.
 It's about the quality of the conversation, and that's a very different problem to solve.